-Clear behavioral expectations are shared with all students via assemblies, School-wide signs, parent meetings, Connect Ed , and morning announcements.
+Clear behavioral expectations are shared with all students via assemblies, School-wide signs, parent meetings, Connect Ed, and morning announcements.
 Staff training and follow-up classroom management support is provided to all staff throughout the year, as needed.

 In areas such as the cafeteria, we have rules that apply to all students and are implemented with rewards and consequences.
 We recognize good behavior with "Spot Success" which spotlights students who do the right thing.
-In addition, we are starting to implement the RAM Mentor Program that pairs staff and students who need an adult to provide guidance and support.
-During morning announcements, administrators discuss a value from the Healthy Relationships and Youth Empowerment Program: Citizenship, Cooperation, Fairness, Honesty, Integrity, Kindness, Pursuit of Excellence, Respect, andResponsibility.
+During morning announcements, administrators and counselors discuss a value from the Superintendents Initiative Values Matter (Citizenship, Cooperation, Fairness, Honesty, Integrity, Kindness, Pursuit of Excellence, Respect, and Responsibility) and provide students with monthly activities.

 Functional Assessments of Behavior and/or Behavior Interventions Plans are designed to address the specific needs of students.
-The counselor conducts individual and group counseling sessions and meetings with the social worker.
-Staff will participate in professional development opportunities intended to better understand their role as a teacher/staff member, and the role of the SST/Rtl Team in helping students succeed academically or behaviorally.
+The counselor(s) conducts individual and group counseling sessions and meetings with the social worker.
+Staff will participate in professional development opportunities intended to better understand their role as a teacher/staff member, and the role of the SST/RtI Team in helping students succeed academically or behaviorally.

 Arcola Lake uses school climate surveys to gather information from parents, students and staff about safety and overall satisfaction with our facilities and performance.
 This data is used to improve the way the school functions and conducts itself with the community.
-Teachers and coaches conduct ongoing progress monitoring ( OPM) and meet with administrators to conduct data chats to identify and help develop individualized plans for students in jeopardy and to ensure academic, social, and behavioral success.
+Teachers and coaches conduct ongoing progress monitoring (OPM) and meet with administrators to conduct data chats to identify and help develop individualized plans for students in jeopardy and to ensure academic, social, and behavioral success.
 Title I compacts, behavioral and academic plans are developed through a collaborative effort with the counselor, teachers, coaches, parent, and students.